top of page

 BMI Doesn’t Distinguish Between Different Types of Body Mass

 Fat, muscle, skeletal tissue and fluid weight are not distinguished by BMI.
 We know there are many things associated with good health that would make someone’s weight higher, muscle gain being a great example of this.
-Another good example of where BMI doesn’t work is Bone.
-Denser bone is associated with better health, but it also weighs more.
-According to BMI, many athletes are technically overweight or obese, despite being in good health.
+Similarly, denser bone is associated with better health, but it also weighs more.
+According to BMI, many athletes are technically overweight or obese, despite being in good physical health.

 BMI Wasn’t Designed For Use On Individuals